jboud17/socialnetwork/Angular/README.md

 ## Service

 - CurrentUserService:
-	- Stores a user object that will indicate the currently logged-in user, to avoid pinging the server every time
+	- Stores a user object that will indicate the currently logged-in user
+	- Used to avoid pinging the server every time
 	- Accessible in the components that have it injected
+- AllUsersService:
+	- Stores a list of users that will indicate all the users in the database
+	- Used to avoid pinging the server every time in the components where it's injected (namely ProfileHeaderComponent)